lupyuen/pinetime-rust-mynewt/rust/app/src/companion.md

 | `Group` | `00 01` | [Group ID](https://github.com/apache/mynewt-mcumgr/blob/master/mgmt/include/mgmt/mgmt.h#L39-L53) (1 for Image Management)
 | `Seq`   | `bb` | Message Sequence Number (first number is random, subsequent numbers are sequential)
 | `Id`    | `00` | Message ID (0 for Image Listing)

+Thus we have created a valid PineTime Request Message that will list the firmware images stored in PineTime.

+In a while we'll integrate this tested Dart code into our Flutter mobile app for Android and iOS.

 [More about Simple Management Protocol]((https://github.com/apache/mynewt-mcumgr))